 Help youths take responsibility and leadership roles (become coaches)

 Improve motivation and self confidence

-Deliver nationally recognised qualifications to youths (sports leader awards, youth achievement awards, duke of Edinburgh, though NGO’s coaching, UK sport awards)
+Deliver nationally recognised qualifications to youths (sports leader awards, youth achievement awards, though NGO’s coaching, UK sport awards, Saltire Awards)

 Offer pathways into local sports clubs or other recreational activities (players and coaches)